lamberta/devkit-doc/api/ui/images.md

 #### Using 6-Slice

-If the `scaleMethod` is set to `'6slice'` then you can control the direction of the slices through the source slice properties.

-For horizontal slices you have to pass the following properties:
+For horizontal slices you must pass the following properties:

 * `sourceSlices {object}`
 	* `horizontal {object}`